List of national parks of Finland

 There are 41 national parks in Finland.
-They are all managed by the Metsähallitus.
+They are all managed by Metsähallitus.
 The national parks cover a total area of 9892 km2 – 2.7% of Finland's total land area.

 A total of 3.2 million people visited the parks in 2018.
-During the Covid-19 pandemic, the number of national park visitors strongly increased, with a total of 8.5 million people visiting the parks in 2021.
+During the COVID-19 pandemic, the number of national park visitors strongly increased, with a total of 4.0 million people visiting the parks in 2021.
+In 2024 the visitor numbers had fallen back to a level of 3.6 million.

+Approximately 7.4 million visits were made to state protected areas managed by Metsähallitus in 2024.
+In addition to national parks, the figure includes state hiking areas and other protected areas that are significant for recreational use.